What are Fixed Assets?

 2. They can be depreciated

-With the exception of land, fixed assets face depreciation to reflect the wear and tear of using the fixed asset.
+With the exception of land, fixed assets are depreciated to reflect the wear and tear of using the fixed asset.

-3. They are used in business operations and provide long-term financial gain
+3. They are used in business operations and provide a long-term financial benefit

 Fixed assets are used by the company to produce goods and services and generate revenue.
 They are not sold to customers or held for investment purposes.